Installing & configuring the debugging software

 Note that debugging in the IDE can only start when the debug environment is made the current environment.

 Recently, PyAvrOCD has been extended to deal with System View Description files, which enable the IDE to view and manipulate I/O registers in a very comfortable way.
-In order to use this feature, you need to copy the right SVD file from the SVD folder of the GitHub repo to the PlatformIO project folder, or you can also access it in the pyavrocd-util folder, which is stored alongside pyavrocd.
+In order to use this feature, you need to download the set of SVD files from the latest release of PyAvrOCD and copy the appropriate SVD file to the PlatformIO project folder, or you can also access it in the pyavrocd-util folder, which is stored alongside pyavrocd.
 The SVD files are all stored in the directory pyavrocd-util/svd.

 I noticed that the avr-gdb debugger in the PlatformIO toolchain is quite dated and does not start (e.g., under Ubuntu 24.04 and macOS 15.5).
-Simply replace it with a more recent version from your system or use the version shipped with the PyAvrOCD binary.
+Simply replace it with a more recent version from your system or, better yet, use the version shipped with the PyAvrOCD binary, which contains some important patches.
 The location where PlatformIO stores its copy of avr-gdb is ~/.platformio/packages/toolchain-atmelavr/, where the tilde symbol signifies the home directory of the user.

 Other IDEs

 There are a few other possible options for IDEs.
-The most crucial point is that remote debugging and the specification of alternative debuggers are supported.
 I believe it should be possible to integrate PyAvrOCD into CLion and Eclipse.
 How to integrate an AVR-GDB server into CLion is, for example, described here.
 Integration into Visual Studio Code and Eclipse Theia should be straightforward because one could make use of the Visual Studio Code extension cortex-debug that is also used in the Arduino IDE 2.

 If you have a clear description of how to integrate PyAvrOCD in an IDE, I'd be happy to add it here.